mobilecoinfoundation/mcips/text/0063-dcap-grpc-apis.md

 # Summary
 [summary]: #summary

-Define the [gRPC](https://grpc.io/) APIs used to perform attestation of an enclave.
+Define the [gRPC](https://grpc.io/) APIs used to perform DCAP attestation of an enclave.

 # Motivation
 [motivation]: #motivation

-The current gRPC attestation API only supports a stream of opaque bytes.
+The current (EPID) gRPC attestation API only supports a stream of opaque bytes.
 This requires both parties to know how to interpret this data outside of the gRPC API.

 The newer
 [Intel® SGX DCAP](https://www.intel.com/content/www/us/en/developer/articles/technical/quote-verification-attestation-with-intel-sgx-dcap.html)